s3cur3/parameterized_test/README.md

     end
     ```

-## About test names
+## About test names, and improving debuggability

 ExUnit requires each test in a module to have a unique name.
-To that end,
+By default,
+without a `description` for the rows in your parameters table,
-ParameterizedTest appends a stringified version of the parameters passed
+`ParameterizedTest` appends a stringified version of the parameters
-to your test to the name you give the test.
+passed to your test to the name you give the test.
 Consider this test:

 ```elixir
 param_test "checks equality",